Hiptostee/Portfolio/README.md

 Welcome to my project portfolio repository!
 My name is Joe, and I am an aspiring AI/Robotics engineer studying Computer Science at the **Georgia Institute of Technology** 🐝.
 This collection showcases various applications and systems I've developed, demonstrating a diverse range of skills in AI integration, robotics, and web development.
 Each project aims to solve real-world problems or enhance efficiency through innovative solutions.

+## FOR TECHNICAL DETAILS ABOUT EACH PROJECT VIEW THE README IN EACH PROJECT FOLDER

 ## 💻 Featured Projects

 ### 🌱💰 Invest4Better: Sustainable & Profitable Investing App